ComposioHQ/composio-fastapi/README.md

 ## Building an AI agent that can interact with `gmail` service

-First, let's start with building a simple AI agent embedded with tools from Composio that let's the agent interact with the `gmail` service.
+Let's start with building a simple AI agent embedded with tools from Composio that let's the agent interact with the `gmail` service.

 ```python
 from openai import OpenAI